yegorsokolov/MT5/README.md

 `train_meta.py` demonstrates a simple meta-learning approach where a global model is fitted on all symbols and lightweight adapters are fine-tuned for each instrument.
 The per-symbol models are saved under the `models/` folder.
 Another option `train_rl.py` trains a reinforcement learning agent that optimises risk-adjusted profit.
+The PPO environment now supports trading multiple symbols at once using a vector of position sizes.
+Per-symbol returns and transaction costs are tracked while a portfolio variance penalty discourages excess risk.
+Key parameters such as `rl_max_position`, `rl_transaction_cost`, `rl_risk_penalty` and `rl_var_window` can be adjusted in `config.yaml`.
 For a full pipeline combining all of these approaches run `train_combined.py`.

 ## Installation